liferay/liferay-docs/develop/tutorials/articles/themes/embedding-portlets-in-a-layout-template.markdown

  Goodbye World | `my-goodbye-world-portlet` | 3   | 1      | custom | yes | myhelloworldportlet |
 ---

-Now, that the embedded portlet's characteristics have been acquired, you can plug them into a layout template to embed the portlets.
+Now that the embedded portlet's characteristics have been acquired, you can plug them into a layout template to embed the portlets.

 ## Adding Portlets to the Layout Template Columns

-To embed a portlet, you must specify do the following things:
+To embed a portlet, you must specify the following things:

 1. Add a `$processor.processPortlet(...)` directive within the column in which to embed the portlet.